massun-onibakuchi/immutable-array/README.md

 This is a simple wrapper designed around SSTORE2, serving to emulate immutable arrays.
 Nothing fancy.

-Under the hood, ImmutableArray uses SSTORE2 to store the elements of the array whi ch is known as leveraging _Code-as-Storage_ (CaS) pattern.
+Under the hood, ImmutableArray uses SSTORE2 to store the elements of the array which is known as leveraging _Code-as-Storage_ (CaS) pattern.

 ### When to use ImmutableArray over Solidity arrays: